-The Winston School is a coeducational, college preparatory, independent day school located in Del Mar, CA. The Winston School today enrolls 100 students in grades 4-12.
-The student-faculty ratio is 8 to 1 and the average class size is 8.
-30% of Winston’s students are girls.
+The Winston School is a coeducational, college preparatory, independent day school located in Del Mar.
+The Winston School today enrolls 115 students in grades 4-12.
+After the 2015-16 school year, Winston will only accept 5th graders and up.
+The student-faculty ratio is 10 to 1 and the average class size is 9.5.
+35% of Winston’s students are girls.

-The Winston School allows students to lead successful and happy lives by lifting spirits, challenging minds and cultivating creativity.
+The Winston School allows students to lead successful and happy lives by lifting spirits, challenging minds and cultivates creativity.

 Accreditation and Certification

 The Winston School is accredited by the Western Association of Colleges and Schools and is certified by the State of California Department of Education.

 The Winston School is an independent, non-sectarian school governed by a Board of Directors.
 There are ten trustees whose current president is Laura Cunitz.